MCreator/MCreator/plugins/mcreator-localization/help/default/item/charges_power.md

-If checked, the ranged item's projectile power will differ based on how much the ranged item has been charged.
+If checked, the ranged item's projectile power will differ based on how long the ranged item has been charged.